From the Field

 Coronavirus: Facts, FAQs, and how to help

-The emergence of the coronavirus pandemic in late 2019, and its respiratory disease, COVID-19, has left an indelible mark on the world.
-Beyond its immediate health implications, the pandemic poses a threat to progress made in reducing global poverty and income inequalities.
-Particularly concerning is the potential long-term impact on the next generation of children.
+The emergence of the coronavirus pandemic in late 2019, and its associated disease, COVID-19, left an indelible mark on the world.
+Beyond its immediate health implications, the pandemic has threatened progress in reducing global poverty and income inequalities.
+Of particular concern is the long-term impact on children in areas such as education, mental health, and protection from exploitation.
+These challenges have further hindered progress toward achieving the United Nations17 Sustainable Development Goals (SDGs), including SDG 1 (No Poverty), SDG 3 (Good Health and Well-being), SDG 4 (Quality Education), and SDG 5 (Gender Equality).

 COVID-19 pandemic: Facts, FAQs, and how to help